MicrosoftDocs/microsoft-365-docs/microsoft-365/compliance/endpoint-dlp-learn-about.md

 Endpoint DLP can use **Just in just in time protection** once it is enabled in **Microsoft Purview compliance console** > **Settings**.

-Just in time protection applies a candidate DLP policy to all new and existing monitored files on onboarded Windows devices.
+Just in time protection applies a candidate policy to onboarded Windows 10/11 devices.
 The candidate policy blocks all egress activities on monitored files until policy evaluation completes successfully.
+The candidate policy is applied to:

+- Items that have never been evaluated.
+- Items on which the evaluation has gone stale.
+These are previously evaluated items that haven't been reevaluated by the current, updated cloud versions of the policies.

 You can prevent a file from being permanently blocked if policy evaluation starts on a file, but doesn't complete.
 Use the **Just in time protection configuration** fallback setting to either **Allow** or **Block** egress activities if policy evaluation doesn't complete in 30 seconds.
-You configure fallback settings in **Microsoft Purview compliance console** > **Data loss prevention** > **Endpoint DLP settings** > **Additional settings for endpoint DLP** > **Just in time protection configuration**.
+You configure fallback settings in **Microsoft Purview compliance console** > **Settings** > **Just in time protection configuration** > **Decide what happens if JIT protection fails**.

+You can [scope](dlp-policy-reference.md#policy-scoping) just in time protection deployment to certain users and groups using [Administrative units (preview)](microsoft-365-compliance-center-permissions.md#administrative-units-preview) and locations.

 ## Next steps